sumitFlutter/theme_change/README.md

 theme_change: Seamless Theme Management with Persistent Preferences and (GetX Or Provider)

 * What's new :
-* You can use this package provided MaterialApp in runApp...
+* You can use this package provided MaterialApp in runApp method
 * ThemeMaterialAppGetX for Get
 * ThemeMaterialAppProvider for Provider